Create your own mouse cursor theme

 Name=KoolKursors

-However, you can add more information on your index.theme file.
+However, you can add more information to your index.theme file.
 For instance, you can add comments or make it inherit from other themes.

-The index.theme file should be placed at your main theme folder.
+The index.theme file should be placed in your main theme folder.
 Please, create an index.theme file with the following contents:

 [Icon Theme]